What is meant by Blink Armed vs. Disarmed – Explained in Detail

 IFTTT Disarm and Arm Blink

-You may use IFTTT to link your Blink cameras to third-party apps and services.
-You may, for example, use IFTTT to equip your Blink system using a Google Home device.
+You may use IFTTT to link your Blink cameras to third-party apps and services, for example, use IFTTT to equip your Blink system using a Google Home device.

-You may also use Blink to construct home automation routines.
+You can also use Blink to construct home automation routines.
 If you have a SmartThings lock, for example, you may configure Blink to arm when you lock the door.

 Conclusion